kokhowchuang/NodeJS-Babel-Boilerplate/README.md

-# NodeJS Babel Backend
+# Node-Babel Boilerplate

-> NodeJS written in Babel for backend server, for technical test purpose only.
+> A minimal and neat Node-Babel boilerplate for technical test purpose.

 ## Build Setup